Episcopal Church national programs.

 Episcopal Churches may offer personal hygiene items.
 As with all of their services, this will be for the poor and is not offered at all locations.
 The goal is to help those very low income or indigent families that are in need of self-care products.
-The items passed out may be shampoo, soap, toothpaste and tooth brushes, laundry soap, lotion and combs.
+The items passed out may be shampoo, soap, toothpaste and tooth brushes, diapers, laundry soap, lotion and combs.
 Volunteers from local centers gather these items from the community.
 The distribution will usually take place at the local Churches’ Outreach Ministry.

 Local clothing closets are mostly run by volunteers.
 They are for disadvantaged men, women, and children in the community.
 Clothing closets sell jeans, shirts, coats, dresses, school uniforms, shoes, socks, underwear and other types of goods.
 The hours of the center will vary by local site, but a clothing closet is usually open a few days per month.

 Donations can come from many places in the local community.
 The church accepts goods from area schools, student donations, businesses, and even other local parishes.
 In some cases, a local Episcopal Church will have grants to use to buy new socks, backpacks, winter coats, underwear, children’s clothing and shelving for the clothing closet.